JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Trademark.md

 ### 3. **Personal Projects**
 - Build your own devices based on the open-source TerraCore™ designs
-- Refer to your personal build as "based on TerraCore™" or "TerraCore™-compatible"
+- Refer to your personal build as "based on OpenSourceTerraCore™" or "OpenSourceTerraCore™-compatible"
 - Share your modifications and improvements with the community

 ## ❌ Restricted Uses (Do Not Do This Without Permission)

 ### 1. **Commercial Use**
-- You may **not** use "TerraCore" as the primary brand name for your own commercial products or services
+- You may **not** use "OpenSourceTerraCore" as the primary brand name for your own commercial products or services
-- You may **not** create and sell "TerraCore" branded kits or devices without explicit permission
+- You may **not** create and sell "OpenSourceTerraCore" branded kits or devices without explicit permission
 - You may **not** use the name in a way that suggests official endorsement or partnership

 ### 2. **Confusing or Misleading Uses**
 - You may **not** use the name in a way that suggests you are the original creator
-- You may **not** create domain names that could be confused with the official project (e.g., terracore-official.com, buy-terracore.net)
+- You may **not** create domain names that could be confused with the official project (e.g., OpenSourceterracore-official.com, buy-OpenSourceterracore.net)
 - You may **not** alter the logo or create derivative logos for your own use

 ### 3. **Illegal or Harmful Activities**